Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 distributed resource manager (launcher).
 In the case of Azure Batch on Linux, the launcher is via remote shell.
 As the use of `rsh` is generally deprecated, launchers typically default to `ssh`.
-The master node (i.e., the node from where `mpirun` was invoked), will remote shell to all of the other compute node hosts in the compute pool.
+The master node (i.e., the node from where `mpirun` or `mpiexec` was invoked), will remote shell to all of the other compute node hosts in the compute pool.
 In order for the master node to know which nodes to connect to, runtimes typically require a host or node list.

 Once all of the nodes have been contacted and initialization of the MPI runtime is complete across all of the nodes, then the MPI application can execute.